 |

-Special crops require the use of special tools to protect them against weeds left behind by cultivation, chemical treatment, hand weeding, hand rogueing, hot capping or flaming, and other, less effective, applications and hand tools.
-The Ergonica Weed Twister was designed to more efficiently penetrate the soil with a minimum of soil disturbance and extract deep roots of various shapes and sizes more precisely and efficiently than other hand tools and weeders, including various hoes, weed pullers, weed poppers and other weed twisters.
+BACKGROUND Special crops require the use of special tools to protect them against weeds left behind by cultivation, chemical treatment, hand weeding, hand rogueing, hot capping or flaming, and other, less effective, applications and hand weeding tools.
+The Ergonica Weed Twister was designed to more efficiently penetrate the soil with a minimum of soil disturbance and extract both new seedlings and deep roots of various shapes and sizes more precisely and efficiently than other hand tools and weeders, including various hoes, weed pullers, weed poppers and other weed twisters.
 As California, along with other states, is embarking on a new era in agriculture when traditional methods of hand weeding are being reexamined and new alternatives for precision weeding and the short hoe are being explored, a greater emphasis on creative tool design is mandated.
 A tool, such as the Weed Twister, which promises to provide powerful deep root extraction as well as efficient precise hoeing and tilling, is causing much excitement in the agricultural community.
 Much of this excitement is the result of a legacy of conflicts between the health of farm workers and the growers' demands for efficient and precise weeding.
 After the short hoe was banned in 1978, farm workers were forced to remove weeds by hand for many hours a day.
 Some would argue that this was more damaging to the health of farm workers than the use of the short hoe.
 Recent litigation between the UFW, represented by CRLAF, and California growers has climaxed in Cal OSHA regulations that not only prohibit the use of the short hoe but also severely restrict the use of hand weeding.
 Machines are working, but people are broken!

 artificial platforms, before you plant or germinate your crop, you must clear